-- To promote the health and wellbeing of all club members. - To develop a consistent approach to drug-related issues to be adopted by all club members. - To develop procedures and protocols that address drug-related issues in the club. - To establish clear procedures for managing specific incidents of suspected drug misuse. - To provide onward referral to specialist services for members presenting with substance related issues.
+- To promote the health and well-being of all club members. - To adopt a consistent approach to drug-related issues by all club members. - To develop procedures and protocols that address drug-related issues in the club. - To establish clear procedures for managing specific incidents of suspected drug misuse. - To provide onward referral to specialist services for members presenting with Substance-related issues.